X-Mid 1 Solid

 4) Add the two poles (tips up in the grommets) and extend firmly until they are taut.

 Before adding more stakes to beef it it up, it is best to correct any issues with the basic pitch.
 There are two common issues:

 1) Loose Sides

 Problem: The rectangular base was not tight when the poles were added.
-This pulls the corners in and allows the poles to overextend giving an overly tall tend with loose sides.
+This pulls the corners in and allows the poles to overextend giving an overly tall tent with loose sides.